memory125/magic-spring/README.md

 - Review the Servlet application.
 - The basic concepts of SpringMVC.
 - Create SpringMVC sample project via IDEA.
+- The 1st sample on SpringMVC.
+- Spring annotation development.
 - The difference between `Class` and `Annotation`.
     - Create the specific sample.
     - Controller01 is implemented via Class implements `SpringMVC Controller`.